nestforgame-creator/wordmuster-content/data/challenge/README.md

 Gate checks	See table above (cumulative 3★ required) Timer multipliers	60s = 1.0, 90s = 0.9
 Benchmark text	Show infoTag on round start

+> ⚠️ Note:
+> The following section defines **gameplay progression rules**.
+> It does NOT introduce new schema fields.
+> Any data changes required to support these rules must follow the Stability Rule above.